duc-ng/cryo-em-monitor/README.md

 npm stop
 ```

-- The application can be opened at: http://localhost:5000
+&rarr; The application can be opened at: http://localhost:5000

 ## Data directory